 A big change has been announced by Google that is sending ripples through the world of social media marketing.
 As a result of Google’s effort to strengthen controls and policies to protect evolving consumer expectations about data privacy and security, the decision has been made to close down the Google+ (Google Plus) social media platform.
 What does that mean for your social media marketing strategies moving forward, and what does the future hold?

-Why is Google Shutting Down Google+?
+Why did Google Shut Down Google+?